-In 1968, CEO of Biltmore Company, William Cecil, faced the challenge of finding new ways to drive profit for the Estate as a tourist destination.
-After determining that guests would return only if there was something new to see, Cecil proposed the refinishing of the Music Room and Salon which his grandfather had left incomplete.
+In 1968, CEO of Biltmore Company, William Cecil, faced the challenge of finding new ways to drive traffic to the Estate as a tourist destination.
+After determining that guests would return only if there was something new to see, Cecil proposed the refinishing of Biltmore's Music Room and Salon which his grandfather had left incomplete.
 Knowing that the task required an exceptionally skilled craftsman who could duplicate the advanced technical designs of Richard Morris Hunt, Cecil chose to hire from among Biltmore’s own woodworkers, saying “I wanted to show that they weren’t just a bunch of carpenters sitting around hammering nails in an old building.”
 He appointed Biltmore’s head carpenter, a large, burly, mountain man by the name of Wexler Ogle Plemmons to the job.
 However, Mr. Cecil knew that this job would require more.
 Rather than simply assigning Plemmons the job as a usual task, Cecil set it apart as special.
 He recounts the following dialogue:

-“I said, 'Tell me which is the hardest parquet floor in the house to duplicate.’”
-Plemmons looked about and suggested one of the chevron patterns that Richard Morris Hunt had used in other rooms. “’So, I said, “duplicate it.’”
+“I said, 'Tell me which is the hardest parquet floor in the house to duplicate.’
+Plemmons looked about and suggested one of the chevron patterns that Richard Morris Hunt had used in other rooms.
+'So, I said, “duplicate it.’”

 Cecil showed Plemmons that he trusted him to do the challenging job well, and as a result of this trust, Plemmons performed the task meticulously and with a fervor for quality.
 The completed Music Room and Salon doubled visitation to the estate within the first year of its opening in 1976; increasing Biltmore’s recognition and profitability.